NotAProPilot/VN-Inflation-Calculator/README.md

 - User-Friendly Interface: Simple and intuitive to use.

 # How It Works
-This calculator uses the following formula to calculate inflation:
+This calculator uses the following formula to calculate inflation: <br>
 ![image](https://github.com/user-attachments/assets/ba1579b6-97d1-438c-9914-a4639c6895a2)

 # Usage and deployment